fliphess/esp8266_mqtt_doorbell_notifier/README.md

 ```

 The latest state of the doorbell ringer will be send to the MQTT state topic on every change.
-Pulse won't work if you make the wait or pulse time longer than the duration of the pulse.

 ## Home Assistant Config